bit-ml/bit-ml/content/collections/posts/bgv_scheme2023.md

-In the image above, the user with the laptop is interested in computing in encrypted form a certain circuit on its data $m$.
+In the image above, the user with the laptop is interested  evaluating a certain circuit on its data $m$.
 Therefore it sends its data, encrypted, to the cloud so that the cloud computes the circuit.
 By correctness, the user indeed gets the circuit applied on its data $m$.

 **Circuits?**
 The two important operations we care about are addition and multiplication, because with them we can construct any arithmetic operation!
 Homomorphic encryption schemes started out by encrypting bits, so the equivalent operations for additon and multiplication on bits, `xor` and `and` are used.